 Direct Current (DC): The Steady Stream

 Direct Current, in stark contrast, is characterized by its unidirectional flow.
-Here's the thing — electrons move consistently in one direction through a circuit, driven by a constant voltage source like a battery or a solar cell.
-But the voltage and current values remain relatively constant over time (though they can vary slowly due to factors like internal resistance or load changes).
-Think of it as a steady, unwavering stream of water flowing through a pipe No workaround needed..
+Electrons move consistently in one direction through a circuit, driven by a constant voltage source like a battery or a solar cell.
+The voltage and current values remain relatively constant over time (though they can vary slowly due to factors like internal resistance or load changes).
+Think of it as a steady, unwavering stream of water flowing through a pipe.

 How Rapidly Does DC Change?

 By its very definition, the fundamental rate of change for DC is zero.
-Because of that, the current and voltage do not reverse direction, and their magnitudes do not oscillate.
 While DC can experience slow changes – such as a battery discharging over hours or minutes, or the gradual variation in output from a solar panel – these changes are typically much slower than the rapid oscillations inherent to AC.
+The current and voltage do not reverse direction, and their magnitudes do not oscillate.
 The core characteristic of DC is its stability and constancy over short timescales.
-Its "change" is often described in terms of rate of change (dV/dt or dI/dt), but this is fundamentally slower than the sinusoidal variation in AC It's one of those things that adds up.
-Still holds up..
+Its "change" is often described in terms of rate of change (dV/dt or dI/dt), but this is fundamentally slower than the sinusoidal variation in AC The details matter here..

 Comparing the Rates of Change: AC vs. DC